darkcom109/Remedy-Dose/README.md

+This application was my first full-stack JavaScript with React-native.
 RemedyDose is a comprehensive medication reminder app that enables users to log their medications, with an added AI chatbot that fetches the user's medication from an Appwrite database.